slwu89/optimex/database-steel.md

 leave.
 Profit is total revenue from finished products, minus costs of raw materials and transformations.

-Model has some stuff: \* Materials: all the physical stuff, including raw, intermediate, and finished materials.
-Each have data on: - cost per unit for buying, min/max quantities that can be bought - revenue per unit for selling, and min/quantities that can be sold - raw materials can only be bought, finished can only be sold, intermediates often neither.
-We can also have list of allowed conversions to other materials, with given yield and cost per unit converted. \* Facilities: places at which transformations occur.
-They may have data on: - min/max on overall capacity - min/max on total use of each input - min/max on total use of each outptu \* Activities: housed in facilities.
+Model has some stuff:

+- Materials: all the physical stuff, including raw, intermediate, and finished materials.
+Each have data on:
+  - cost per unit for buying, min/max quantities that can be bought
+  - revenue per unit for selling, and min/quantities that can be sold
+  - raw materials can only be bought, finished can only be sold, intermediates often neither.
+We can also have list of allowed conversions to other materials, with given yield and cost per unit converted.
+- Facilities: places at which transformations occur.
+They may have data
+  on:
+  - min/max on overall capacity
+  - min/max on total use of each input
+  - min/max on total use of each output
+- Activities: housed in facilities.
 Activities use and produce materials in certain proportions.
-Each activity at a facilities has the following data: - Amount of each input for unit of activity - Amount of each output for unit of activity - Cost per unit of activity - min/max on units of activity - units of activity that can be accomodated by one unit of the owning facility’s overall capacity
+Each activity at a facilities has the following data:
+  - Amount of each input for unit of activity
+  - Amount of each output for unit of activity
+  - Cost per unit of activity
+  - min/max on units of activity
+  - units of activity that can be accomodated by one unit of the owning facility’s overall capacity